Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 end)

-And finally, you need to make your terminal emulator to start with this command (or a bit different one in case you use something else rather than Zsh)
+Finally, configure your terminal emulator to start with this command (or a slightly different one in case you use something else rather than Zsh)

 /bin/zsh -ic 'nvr -s +terminal +startinsert'